- How much water is in the water well?

 Now when you see the Calc 1 these values correspond to water depths in feet like you see in this graph of the water sensor information we gathered earlier in the pool.
 All of your sensor data and fields are available throughout Valarm Tools Cloud like in the Esri ArcGIS maps you see here.
 Click any of your sensor hub’s locations to the latest information on your maps.

-See our blog at http://www.valarm.net for the latest write-ups and stories, along with more info on cool tools and features like email alerting.
 On our website you’ll find customer stories and learn more about effective water resources management, chemical distribution, and monitoring high tech transport vehicles like fleets of trucks with industrial equipment like tanks and vacuums.
-We understand the needs of our customers and look forward to learning more about your remote monitoring challenges.
+We understand the needs of our customers and look forward to learning more about your remote monitoring needs.

-Thank you for watching and please don’t hesitate to contact us via email if you have any questions or connect with us on a phone call at +1 (424) 442 – 0963 so we can learn how we can best help you and your teams with monitoring solutions.
+Thank you for watching and please don’t hesitate to contact us at Info@Valarm.net if you’ve got any questions or connect with us on a phone call at +1 (424) 442 – 0963.